elailai94/Breakout/README.md

 - **D** to move the paddle right
 - **Space Bar** to release the ball from the paddle
 - **Escape** to quit the game

+### Bonus Features
+- There are two other special types of bricks in addition to the normal bricks (represented by a rectangle with a solid colour fill).
+The first type of special brick is "elongate" brick (represented by an outline of a rectangle with a smaller black rectangle in it), which makes the paddle twice as long when They are hit by the ball.
+The second type of special brick is "shorten" brick (represented by a rectangle with a strip of white in the centre of it), which make the ball speed slower by 0.2 pixels per second.
+However, the "elongate" brick will not make the paddle longer than a third of the screen width.
+Similarly, the "shorten" brick will not slow the ball slower than 3 pixels per second.
+There is a 1/50 chance that a "elongate" brick or a "shorten" brick is on the screen.

 ### Known Issues
 - X11 library has memory leaks.